Police Officer

 Is It Illegal to carry a fake/toy gun on you that looks real?
 Even If it's to protect yourself In the mean time until you can afford a real one and until you get licensed to carry?
 Obviously It'll be stupid to flash it, especially In front of a cop.

-Asked by Sade' over 12 years ago
+Asked by Sade' almost 13 years ago

 Carrying a fake gun may or may not be illegal depending on your jurisdiction.
 You should either contact a criminal defense lawyer for your area or the local law enforcement agency.